 Chechens Reportedly Seize Turkish Ship

-The ship was commandeered in the port city of Trabzon as Russian troops battled with Chechen separatists holding dozens of hostages in southern Russia.
+The ship was commandeered in the Black Sea port city of Trabzon as Russian troops battled with Chechen separatists holding dozens of hostages in southern Russia.

-The semiofficial Anatolia news agency said the ferry departed at about 9:45 p.m. after the gunmen found the captain, who had been hiding aboard.
+The ferry set sail at about 9:45 p.m. toward an undisclosed destination, the semiofficial Anatolia news agency said.
+The agency said it left after the gunmen found the captain, who had been hiding aboard.

 The governor of Trabzon told state television that 165 people were aboard the ferry _ 120 passengers and 45 crew members.
-It was not known how many Russians were on board.
+It was not known how many were Russians.

-Six armed men firing automatic rifles seized the ferry Avrasya on Tuesday evening, 90 minutes before it was to leave for the Russian port city of Sochi about 200 miles to the north, Alaaddin Yuksel, the governor of Trabzon, told state television.
-Trabzon is on the Black Sea’s south coast, about 550 miles east of Istanbul.
+Six armed men firing automatic rifles seized the Panamanian-flagged Avrasya on Tuesday evening, 90 minutes before it was to leave for the Russian port city of Sochi, Alaaddin Yuksel, the governor of Trabzon, told state television.

 Anatolia said there were about 20 gunmen, and that they shouted slogans demanding freedom for Chechnya.